getfem/getfem/doc/sphinx/source/userdoc/model.rst

 where :math:`P_K` is the projection on the convex :math:`K` and :math:`{\mathscr B}(-{\mathscr F}\lambda_N^i)` is the ball of center :math:`0` and radius :math:`-{\mathscr F}\lambda_N^i`.
 These expressions will be used to perform a semi-smooth Newton method.

 Suppose now that you approximate a linerized elasticity problem submitted to contact with friction.
-Then, if :math:`U` is the vector of unknown for the displacement you will be able to express the matrices :math:`B_N` and :math:`B_T` such that
+Then, if :math:`U` is the vector of the unknown for the displacement you will be able to express the matrices :math:`B_N` and :math:`B_T` such that

 .. math::